ellismg/design-notes/llc/llc-evolution.md

 #### Adding New Optional Parameters

 Since optional parameters (which do not appear in the body) are emitted as formal parameters on the operation method, the introduction of a new optional parameter from the service does impact the generated SDK.
-As a motivating example, let's consider how the `GetPtesByName` shown above evolves when a new optional parameter, `species` is added, which allows filtering of pets returned by the operation.
+As a motivating example, let's consider how the `GetPetsByName` shown above evolves when a new optional parameter, `species` is added, which allows filtering of pets returned by the operation.

 Recall that in V1 of the SDK, we have the following: